In the last quarter of 2016, my business partner said to me, “Do you like to read business books?”

 How can leaders make sure that they don’t hire Takers into their organisation?

 Firstly, Takers tend to claim personal credit for successes (“I” versus “We” mentality).
-Secondly, Takers tend to follow a pattern of “kissing up, kicking down” which derives originally from the Netherlands-naar boven likken en naar beneden trappen.”
+Secondly, “kissing up, kicking down.” is a pattern Takers tend to follow.
+This was originally derived from “naar boven likken en naar beneden trappen,” which was used in Netherlands.
 Thirdly, Takers tend to behave at the expense of others, e.g. badmouthing a peer who could potentially get a promotion, or by overcharging customers.
 Fourthly, recommendations and references from colleagues and direct reports are likely to be more revealing than those from bosses.